nyberry/nyberrysite/bio.md

 From September 2025 I will be studying Data Science for HealthCare at Exeter University's MSc programme.

-To book a consultation, please contact <a href="https://theimcentre.com/">The International Medical Centre</a>.
-I offer in-person and remote consultations.
+To book an in-person or remote consultation, please contact <a href="https://theimcentre.com/">The International Medical Centre</a>.

 <div class="icons">